Skip to main content

 • generic authentication modules should be capable of authenticating an interchain account registration

-• application logic which wraps ICS 27 packet sends do not need to be associated with the authentication logic
+• application logic which wraps ICS 27 packet sends does not need to be associated with the authentication logic

 Decision